 Outpatient programs are designed to provide a smooth transition from inpatient treatment into the next phase of care.
-Enrollment is easy, and staff walk clients through the process step-by-step.
+Enrollment is easy, and staff members walk clients through the process step by step.

 Because they require fewer resources and less supervision than inpatient treatment, both types of outpatient treatment generally have a lower cost than an inpatient program.
 Yellowstone Recovery also offers financing options to help you pay for your treatment.

 DO YOU NEED HELP TO FIGHT ALCOHOLISM OR DRUG ADDICTION?
 CONTACT US TODAY